nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 ![image-title-here](/assets/images/IMG_3474.jpg)

+I'm fairly certain in all cases it was the screen, not the intent / purpose of the device, that first drew their attention.
+That was certainly my experience.

 Without fail, users selected the Animated Gif option first.
-I'm not sure whether this is because as gifs are the more attractive proposition or because as reader / writers in this part of the world we tend to make selections starting from the left and moving right.
+I'm not sure whether this is because gifs are the more attractive proposition or because as reader / writers in this part of the world we tend to make selections starting from the left and moving right.

 Touch-selections failed to register at least once per engagement, often more than once, more often than not while attempting to make the same selection.

-I'm fairly certain in all cases it was the screen, not the intent / purpose of the device, that first drew their attention.
-That was certainly my experience.
-One individual I spoke to said they initially mistook the device for a wall-mounted hand dryer like those you find in public restrooms.

 The part of the interaction that took the longest was undoubtedly negotiating the on-screen keyboard while entering one's email address.